kslong/kred/README.md

 jargon, 'in work'

-The CheckInstall notebook in examples has been updated to reflect the changes to the various routines, and to show one how to run through the various scripts to produce a swapred Ha image for LMC\_c42 tile T08
+The CheckInstall notebook in examples has NOT been updated to reflect the changes to the various routines, and to show one how to run through the various scripts to produce a swapred Ha image for LMC\_c42 tile T08